Purebull.net

 The Bulldog is calm and dignified with a steady, even disposition.
 He is resolute and courageous but not vicious or aggressive.
 He loves people and though his appearance may be somewhat intimidating, he does not generally make a good watch dog.
 He has a relatively low activity level so adjusts well in just about any environment.
 His facial structure makes him susceptible to snuffling, snorting and snoring.

-Today, Bulldogs are successsfully competing in Obedience as well as Agility and Tracking, and their calm disposition makes them ideal candidates to work as Therapy Dogs.
+Today, Bulldogs are successfully competing in Obedience as well as Agility and Tracking, and their calm disposition makes them ideal candidates to work as Therapy Dogs.

 The average life expectancy for the Bulldog is from 8 to 12 years; however, some have lived to 15, 16, and even 18 years of age.
-Like all breeds, the Bulldog is no exception to a number of health related issues, such as:
+Like all breeds, the Bulldog is no exception to health related issues, such as:

 • Elongated Soft Palate — This is the most common breathing disorder.